stevleibelt/typer-dramatiq-example/README.md

 Example installation using docker, typer and dramatiq

-This is an example where all actors where loaded in [one workers](app/shared/workers.py) file.
+This is an example where all actors where loaded in [one workers](app/shared/workers.py).
+This branch differs to the [all actors in one workers file branch](https://github.com/stevleibelt/typer-dramatiq-example/tree/all_actors_in_one_workers_file) in the way how and when the dramatiq broker is set up.
-In this example, only the messages from the last loaded actors where processed inside the workers process.
+In this example, all messages where enqueued and processed

 ## Setup Steps